dotnet/corefxlab/docs/roadmap.md

 handle managed and native memory uniformly, and providing a programming model that makes the result easy to use while not losing efficiency.

-Other components of the .NET stack (such as MVC and Serializtion) will rewire their implementation in order to take advantage of the efficiency gains provided by these new APIs.
+Other components of the .NET stack (such as MVC and Serialization) will rewire their implementation in order to take advantage of the efficiency gains provided by these new APIs.